Wall Doxey: Early life

+Early political and community activities

 A Democrat, Doxey served as prosecuting attorney of Marshall County from 1915 to 1923.
 From 1923 to 1929, he was district attorney for Mississippi's Third Judicial District.

 In addition to membership in the Methodist Episcopal Church, South, Doxey was active in Freemasonry and the Shriners.
 He also belonged to the Elks, Rotary Club, Phi Delta Phi legal fraternity and Omicron Delta Kappa college fraternity.

 Congress

 U.S. House

 In 1928, Doxey was elected to represent Mississippi's 2nd congressional district in the United States House of Representatives.
 He was reelected six times, and served from 1929 to 1941.
 Doxey was a delegate to the Democratic National Conventions of 1932, 1936, and 1940.

 Throughout his political career, Doxey represented a district with a black-majority population.
 Black voters were largely affiliated with the Republican Party in the 19th and early 20th centuries, but they were effectively excluded from Mississippi's political system by the state constitution and legal restrictions that prevented them from registering to vote.